Most of us have been there before — a little short on funds to pay a critical bill or an emergency repair.

 The average cost of childcare in the U.S. is a little over $10,000 a year.

-If you have an extra bedroom or converted garage apartment, this is a great way to offset some homeownership expenses and make friends with a stranger.
-It’s a win-win for your bottom line and mental well-being.
-You could even take in a roommate if you’re willing to make a long-term commitment.
+If you have an extra bedroom or converted garage apartment and are an extrovert, this is a great way to offset some homeownership expenses and make friends with a stranger.
+You could even take in a roommate if you’re willing to commit long-term.

 Almost two-thirds of Americans have unspent gift cards.
-Companies like Raise and CardCash let you sell gift cards for as much as 92 percent cash back.
-While you won’t walk away with 100 percent of the card’s value, you can use these sites to turn old gift cards into cash.
+Companies like Raise and CardCash let you sell gift cards for as much as 92% cash back.
+While you won’t walk away with 100% of the card’s value, you can use these sites to turn old gift cards into cash.

 If you need help with medical bills or to get through a crisis, try asking friends and family for help.
 You can even request help from strangers directly or through a platform like GoFundMe or Kiva.